Douiri

 border-image: <source> <slice> / <width> / <outset> <repeat>;

-This syntax might look complex because it’s a shorthand of 5 properties, but for achieving an overlay effect, only border-image-source and border-image-slice are required.
+This syntax might look complex because it’s a shorthand for 5 properties, but only border-image-source and border-image-slice are required to achieve an overlay effect.

 Using Border-Image as an Overlay